 - Is there anything your employer could do to improve your working environment?

 - If you are under stress at work, is there anything you or your employer could do to improve this?
 If a lot of people at work have RSI, your employer may consider asking an occupational therapist for advice.

-Most people with RSI recover in three to six months.
-Prevention and treatment measures speed up recovery.
 However, some people develop symptoms that persist long-term, which can be debilitating.
 Sometimes a change of job is the only answer.

 Further reading and references

 Repetitive Strain Injuries (RSI); Health and Safety Executive

 Ageing and work-related musculoskeletal disorders.
 A review of the recent literature; Health and Safety Executive, 2010